-Sleep disturbances are common in people with dementia.
-Approximately one-quarter to one-third of those with Alzheimer's disease have problems with sleep, partly due to the degeneration of neurons in the part of the brain that controls circadian rhythms (Deschenes & McCurry, 2009).
+Sleep disturbances, including sleep problems or changes to sleep schedule, are common in people with dementia.
+Approximately one-quarter to one-third of those with Alzheimer's disease have problems with sleep, although scientists are not certain why.
+As with behavior and memory changes, they are a result of Alzheimer's impact on the brain (Alzheimer's Association 2019d; Deschenes & McCurry, 2009).
 Importantly, sleep disturbances can contribute to the onset and severity of some behavioral problems, particularly anxiety, increased confusion, wandering, and sundowning.\